madprime/genevieve/README.md

 via direct upload) and retrieve variant information from the same GenNotes database.

-Please check with Madeleine Ball before using the term "Genevieve" to describe an alternate version of this app.
+Please check with Mad Ball before using the term "Genevieve" to describe an alternate version of this app.

 ## Local installation/development set-up